tebeka/selenium/README.md

 ### Testing

-First, download the ChromeDriver binary and the Selenium WebDriver JARs:
+First, download the ChromeDriver binary, the Firefox binary and the Selenium WebDriver JARs:

     $ cd vendor
     $ go run init.go
     $ cd ..

-You only have to do this once.
+You only have to do this once initially and later when version numbers in init.go change.

-Ensure that you have a `firefox` and a `chromium` binary in your path.
-If the binaries are named differently, run the tests with the flags `--firefox_binary=<binary name>` and/or `--chrome_binary=<binary name>` as appropriate.
+Ensure that the `chromium` binary is in your path.
+If the binary is named differently, run the tests with the flags `--chrome_binary=<binary name>`.

 #### Locally